markomlikota/markomlikota.github.io/page_teaching.markdown

 <div class="tooltip"> <pptt> Econometrics I </pptt> (Master, core course) <br> <jjj>(Fall 2024)</jjj>
 </div>
 <abstr>
-  This is the first of two compulsory econometrics courses for first year master students.
+  This is the first of two compulsory econometrics courses for first-year master students.
   It starts by discussing the basics of probability theory and (classical) statistical inference (point estimation, uncertainty quantification and hypothesis testing, in finite samples and asymptotically).
-  It then proceeds to the ordinary least squares estimation of the linear regression model, including a brief treatment of instrumental variables and generalized method of moments estimation.
+  It then proceeds to the ordinary least squares estimation of the linear regression model.
-  Finally, the course discusses maximum likelihood estimation, as applied to the linear regression model as well as to models of binary and censored outcomes.
+  Next, the course discusses maximum likelihood estimation, as applied to the linear regression model, to models of binary and censored outcomes as well as to generic models of interest.
   This includes a discussion of numerical optimization methods and asymptotic properties obtained via extremum estimation theory.
+  Finally, the course treats instrumental variables and generalized method of moments estimation.
   Assessment is based on two exams and bi-weekly problem sets.
   By analyzing foundational models and concepts in-depth and emphasizing the practical (numerical) implementation of inference procedures, the course allows students to easily apply their knowledge to non-standard settings, tailored to their application of interest.
 </abstr>